FrederiqueRey/lexica/README.md

 # Ancient Languages Dictionary API

-A REST API serving classical lexicons, starting with the **Liddell-Scott-Jones Greek Lexicon (LSJ)**.
-Built as an open platform intended to host multiple dictionaries (LSJ Greek, BDB Hebrew, CAL Aramaic, and more).
+A REST API serving classical lexicons, starting with the **Liddell-Scott-Jones Greek Lexicon (LSJ)** and the ** Brown, Driver, Briggs, A Hebrew and English Lexicon of the Old Testament** Built as an open platform intended to host multiple dictionaries (LSJ Greek, BDB Hebrew, Aramaic, Bailly, Gaffiot, and more).

 ## Stack